Wuthering Waves (WW)BrantBuild and Guide

 At its core, we’ve already established that Brant’s gameplay is fundamentally simple.
 However, don’t be fooled by the simplicity of it as his Forte skill hits stupidly hard and is able to deal a huge portion of the team’s damage by itself.
 In fact, it hits hard enough to be able to completely justify him in a traditional Hypercarry team where Brant’s doing the overwhelming majority of the team’s total damage.
 Granted, this doesn’t make full use of his kit as his Outro is very valuable, however it remains a totally valid teambuilding choice.

 Based on the above, it should be clear Brant has higher Echo requirements than most, especially if you intend to avoid using an Energy Regen weapon, although that shouldn’t stop you from building him as he packs quite the punch when fully geared up.
-Fortunately or unfortunately, based on who you ask, Brant has a quick fix to his gearing woes, his Signature Weapon Unflickering Valor.
+Fortunately or unfortunately based on who you ask, Brant has a quick fix to his gearing woes, his Signature Weapon Unflickering Valor.
 This weapon is totally tailored towards him and offers him a substantial amount of Energy Regen he needs, while providing the Basic Attack DMG bonus he needs to hit even harder with his Forte skill, and even a minor amount of CRIT Rate for his CRIT requirements to be slightly reduced.
 This weapon not only makes him incredibly easy to build on Tidebreaking Courage — it makes him reach a different level of viability when he’s built properly.

 The substantial amount of Energy Regen it gives is enough for you to run a Fusion DMG bonus 3 cost Echo instead of 2 Energy Regen 3 cost Echoes; this makes his damage potential skyrocket as DMG bonus is one of his best stats to invest into — something that his weapon leans into even more.
 Remember that his base ATK is low compared to other DPS units, so ATK% isn’t too profitable and the flat ATK gains from his Forte/Ultimate hold a lot more meaning in comparison due to this.
-If it was only up to us, we’d suggest pulling Brant with his Signature Weapon if you really want to play him, and otherwise not pulling Brant at all; however, if you like the character and don’t have the resources required to pull his Signature Weapon, by all means pull him and have fun.

 Video guides